Huw Wheldon: Military service

 On the outbreak of war in 1939, Wheldon enlisted in the Buffs.
 He was commissioned into the Royal Welch Fusiliers in 1940, but subsequently volunteered for the airborne forces and joined the Royal Ulster Rifles, with whom he flew into Normandy.
-He was awarded the Military Cross for gallantry and outstanding courage on D-Day + 1, took part in the crossing of the Rhine on the 24th March 1945 and by the end of hostilities held the rank of Major.
+In October 1944, he was awarded the Military Cross for gallantry and outstanding courage on D-Day + 1.
+He took part in the crossing of the Rhine on the 24th March 1945 and by the end of hostilities held the rank of Major.

 Broadcasting career

-After the war Wheldon joined the Arts Council of Wales, and then in 1951 became the Arts Council's administrator for the Festival of Britain, work for which he was appointed an Officer of the Order of the British Empire (OBE) in 1952.
+After the war Wheldon joined the Arts Council of Wales, and then in 1951 became the Arts Council's administrator for the Festival of Britain, work for which he was appointed an Officer of the Order of the British Empire (OBE) in the 1952 New Year Honours.

 In 1952, he joined the BBC as a publicity officer, but he was keen to make programmes, and he made his first appearance on television running a nationwide conker competition, and subsequently became a familiar face on children's TV with his programme All Your Own.
 Future Led Zeppelin guitarist Jimmy Page was a guest on his show in 1957 as part of the J.G.Skiffle Group.

 He also began to produce and present adult programmes, such as Men in Battle with Sir Brian Horrocks, and Portraits of Power with Robert McKenzie.
 He was also responsible for Orson Welles' Sketchbook (1955).

-It was with the arts magazine programme Monitor that Wheldon truly made his mark on the cultural scene.
-He was the editor of the programme – in the sense in which a newspaper has an editor – and he set about moulding a team of exceptional talents, including John Schlesinger, Ken Russell, Humphrey Burton, and Melvyn Bragg.
+It was with the arts magazine programme Monitor that Wheldon became more widely known in the cultural field.
+He served as editor of the programme, in the same sense as a newspaper editor, and assembled a team of contributors including John Schlesinger, Ken Russell, Humphrey Burton, and Melvyn Bragg.